Movers and SHAKERS

 Exposure to cryptocurrency growth can come in various ways beyond holding the currency.
 Publicly traded companies that either provide digital currency direct or ancillary services such as blockchain are another way investors gain exposure.

-The pace of de-SPACs, although off of the levels of six months ago, is still brisk.
-The Circle transaction may cause more attention to be placed on stablecoin cryptos, which are less speculative, and SPACs which have more options to reduce investor risk than most speculative plays in the stock markets.
+The pace of de-SPACs, although off from the record levels of six months ago, is still brisk.
+The Circle transaction may cause more attention to be placed on stablecoin cryptos, which are less speculative, and increase familiarity with SPAC IPOs which have more options to reduce investor risk than most speculative plays in the stock markets.

 The Lifecycle of a SPAC